-There is a lot of talk about self-care these days.
-I totally agree with the 'put your oxygen mask on first' matra; however, is self-care becoming an excuse for self-absorption and interacting less with people and even our families?
+We must ask ourselves: is self-care becoming an excuse for self-absorption?
 Is the commericalisation of self-care within the wellness industry distracting us from self-care opportunities that are so vital for ourselves and communities?
 Is it weakening our resilience rather than growing it?

 Grab a friend on Friday night and head over to the Frankincense Store in Nottinghill for an interesting workshop followed by a vegan dinner at The Farmacy.
 Or join one of Pause Place's evening events where we have the space to pause and get quiet together.

 My point is, the more the self-care drum beats, don't mistake it for more retreats and bubble baths (though I'm not saying remove those from the equation).
 Just don't let it distract you from the fact that giving and interacting are also forms of self-care.
 Perhaps too much self-care leads to self-absorption, less resilience and leads to missing out on the beauty of life.